STEllAR-GROUP/tutorials/cscs2017/session3/README.md

     * No need to worry about wrong compiler flags
     * `make -j8 my_example` will build libhpx etc automatically
     * any changes to HPX after pull/merge automatically trigger a rebuild
+    * Very useful if you are making changes to HPX (devs?)

 * When building, you must now pass